clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 Partition using CGDISK
 **********************

-We will create a :abbr:`GPT (GUID Partition Table)` since |CL| only supports the :abbr:`UEFI (Unified Extensible Firmware Interface)` specification.
+We use the :command:`cgdisk` application to create a :abbr:`GPT (GUID Partition Table)` since |CL| only supports the :abbr:`UEFI (Unified Extensible Firmware Interface)` specification.
 For a complete description of the :command:`cgdisk` utility and how to use it, visit Rod Smith's website for a `GPT fdisk tutorial`_.

-For this guide we will start with a hard drive that has not been partitioned and we will use the entire drive for this |CL| installation.
+In this guide, we intend to use an unpartitioned hard drive for the |CL|
+installation.

 #.
 On the :guilabel:`Choose partitioning method` menu, shown in figure 2,
    select the :guilabel:`< Manually configure mounts and partitions >` menu